simplycycling/arch_linux_setup/README.md

 At this point, this is basically just a run list of what I do after I get the base install and Gnome set up.
-Eventually, I'll get as much of this as possible into Ansible; when I do, I'll post the playbook and roles.
+Eventually, I'll get as much of this as possible into Ansible; when I do, I'll post the playbook and roles - ideally, it will be something you can run before installing any graphical bits.
  Don't be lazy, though - always do it the hard way, the first time!

 ## Basic setup for my Arch Linux install